 Stress is like a drug.
 We know we don’t need it, but yet we find ourselves addicted to it.
 Yes, we’re all addicted to stress.
-Because think about it.
+Think about it.
 We’re always stressed.
-The biggest irony of life being that a person’s wedding day is supposedly meant to be the happiest day of their life.
+The biggest irony of life is that a person’s wedding day is supposedly meant to be the happiest day of their life.
 But the process of planning this big, happy day is by far the most stressful thing to undergo!
 Yes, we all stress about literally everything in life.
 We all work to earn money.
 We think the more we get, the merrier it will be.
 Once we get that more money, we’re worried about high taxes.
 So we get into a maze of managing that more money that was supposedly meant to be the merrier part of life.
 Or so we thought.
 Stress management is nothing but your way of recovering from this addiction.
 Yes, this addiction to stress.

 Stress management is a way of life

 Stress management begins with identifying the source.
 We have already ascertained that we stress about everything in life.
 So it is easy to identify the source.
 Having done that, we acknowledge that taking stress is an unwanted trait.
 It does nothing to accomplish the task at hand.
 What can really accomplish something is taking action.
 Taking action need not be accompanied by stress.
 We stress because we are fixated on the outcome.
 We seldom enjoy this journey of life.
 Make stress management a way of life.
 Identify the source and then nip it in the bud.

 Stress management during difficult times